-My teaching prepares students for work and life in an interconnected world of local-global interactions.
-Students learn valuable job skills in environmental studies and science, such as land and water resource management, mapping, fieldwork, and project design.
-My teaching is rooted in the critical thinking of the liberal arts, and all my courses address themes of globalization, space, place, and scale.
+My teaching prepares students for life in a world of local-global interconnections.
+Students learn valuable job skills in environmental science such as land and water resource management, mapping, fieldwork, and project design.

 My research is collaborative and students play a key role.
-Current projects focus on forest carbon dynamics and the management of natural areas by institutes of higher education.
+Current projects focus on forest carbon and the management of natural areas by institutes of higher education.

 - voluntary conservation by private landowners